railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 .. index::
    pair: cost; allocation

-In daily use it's useful to mark the analytic account on each purchase invoice.
+In daily use it is useful to mark the analytic account on each purchase invoice.
 The analytic account is the one to which the costs of that purchase should be allocated.
 When the invoice is approved it will automatically generate the entries for both the general and the corresponding analytic accounts.
-So, for each entry on the general accounts there's at least one analytic entry that allocates costs to the department that incurred them.
+So, for each entry on the general accounts there is at least one analytic entry that allocates costs to the department that incurred them.

-Here's a possible breakdown of some general accounting entries for the example above, allocated to various analytic accounts:
+Here is a possible breakdown of some general accounting entries for the example above, allocated to various analytic accounts: